 Situated just off the coast of West Papua, Raja Ampat is a chain of 1,500 paradisiac jungle-clad islands heralded as one of the most biologically diverse marine habitats on earth.
 A medley of steep limestone isles cloaked in thick tropical jungle and edged with white sand beaches makes cruising Raja Ampat naturally beautiful, not to mention the diversity of coral and fish beneath the waves.

 Cruises in this region can include the Spice Islands, Halmahera, Triton Bay and Cenderawasih Bay.

-Often described as one of the most extraordinary environments on the planet, Raja Ampat is as remote as you get – located off the northwest tip of Bird’s Head Peninsula on West Papua.
-The name translates as ‘Four Kings,’ referring to the four main islands of Misool, Batanta, Waigeo and Salawati, which are in turn surrounded by approximately 1,500 wild islands with pristine beaches and sheer limestone cliffs plunging into aqua seas.
+Often described as one of the most extraordinary environments on the planet, Raja Ampat is located off the northwest tip of Bird’s Head Peninsula on West Papua.
+The name translates as ‘Four Kings,’ referring to the main islands of Misool, Batanta, Waigeo and Salawati, which are in turn surrounded by 1,500 wild islands with pristine beaches and limestone cliffs plunging into aqua seas.

 Above water, the islands’ cultural heritage is diverse, with prehistoric cave paintings and relics from bygone eras, while recent history is visible in cave bunkers and seabed wreckage from World War II.
 Intrepid visitors can trek through the jungle, learn about kampong life in local villages, visit sea turtle rookeries and pearl farms and explore the coastal mangroves by sea kayak.